r00ta/baaas-decision-fleet-manager/README.md

 ### Database Configuration Variables

-The database for the Master Control Plane is configured with the following ENV variables:
+The database for the Fleet Manager is configured with the following ENV variables:

 * `BAAAS_MCP_DB_HOST`: hostname of the database
 * `BAAAS_MCP_DB_PORT`: Port of the database (defaults to 5432)